-This guide will go over some very common Clash of Clans problems users will face and how to fix them.
-It’s one of the most popular and top-grossing games on both Android and iOS, and with good reason.
+This guide will go over some common Clash of Clans problems users may face and how to fix them.
+It’s one of the most popular games on Android and iOS, with good reason.
 It’s extremely fun and very addicting.
-However, occasionally users run into problems, want to change their name, or transfer their village to a new device or from Android to iPhone.
+However, occasionally users run into problems.
+Like changing their name, transferring a village or switching to a new device.

 We get asked a lot of questions about Clash.
 From transferring the game from an iPhone to an Android tablet, switching phones, connection problems, lost villages and more.
 There are countless problems that can easily be fixed, or otherwise solved with the help of Clash of Clans support.

-Typically users don’t run into actual in-game problems, and most of the questions being asked in forums are about changing phones and such.
+Typically users don’t run into actual in-game problems.
+Instead, most of the questions being asked in forums are about minor things.
 However, there are still occasional bugs or problems you could face.
-The first stop for users is the official Clash of Clans support forum, or continue on for more details regarding everything mentioned above and more.
+The first stop for users is the official Clash of Clans support forum.
+Then continue on for more details and help with some potential Clash of Clans problems.

 With millions and millions of players on both Android and iOS, this game has its share of problems.
-The biggest concern for most comes from a lost village, which is why we’ll start with always backing up your Clash of Clans account and village on Android or iOS.
+The biggest concern for most comes from a lost village.
+With that said we’ll start with always backing up your Clash of Clans account or village.
 This can be done with Game Center, or Google+ on both platforms.
+Among other ways.

 How to Backup Clash of Clans